sigmaai/self-driving-golf-cart/README.md

 ## Path Planning

 Coming soon...

+## Localization

+Coming soon...

+## Development process
+We have completed phase 1 of the development process, which mainly includes:

+- Implementing control-by-wire system. (hardware)
+- Implement the autonomous steering system.
+- Implement the obstacle avoidence system.

+For the second phase of the development process, we will focus on making the system safer and more reliable.
+For details, please refer to the [CHECKLIST](./CHECKLIST.md)

 ## Contact / Info
 If you are interested in the detailed development process of this project, you can visit Neil's blog at [neilnie.com](neilnie.com) to find out more about it.
 Neil will make sure to keep you posted about all of the latest development on the club.